andreyorst/fennel-proto-repl-protocol/README.md

 All messages must be complete - no partial expressions are supported.
 The protocol will discard any unfinished expression and return a `parse` error.
-This is done because the REPL process must never be blocked to wait for more input while processing a message, since more messages can come from different sources.
+This is done because the REPL process must never be blocked to wait for more input while processing a message since more messages can come from different sources.

 For example, if the user were to send an unfinished expression, it would be stored in the REPL `readChunk` method.
 While not technically a problem, as the user can just finish their expression in the next message, the client has to keep track of the ID, and it also can try to send a different request, and this would mix up two messages in the `readChunk` buffer.